 This indispensable resource offers basic information that beginning writers in all genres need to know to further their craft and careers.
 Revised and updated for the new millennium, this book answers questions about the book and magazine marketplace.
 It provides in-depth answers to such questions as “How do I submit my work to an agent?” and “Can I submit my work to more than one publisher at a time?”
 Organized specific subject areas, this book is a must-have resource for the beginning

 There is nothing little about the dynamic fiction-writing advice inside The Writer’s Little Helper.
-With big ideas, time-saving tips, and revision-made-easy charts, James V. Smith, Jr. offers effective guidance in short, easy checklists, Q&As, and practical tools.
+With big ideas, time-saving tips, and revision-made-easy charts, James V. Smith, Jr. offers effective guidance, in short, easy checklists, Q&As, and practical tools.

 Based on real advice gleaned from thousands of writing critiques, 179 Ways to Save a Novel is more than just a collection of ideas for troubleshooting your work-in-progress (though it has plenty of practical writing advice for fixing your novel).
-This inspiring guide doubles as a thoughtful examination of the writing life, not just the writing, but the reading habits and aspiring novelists’ thought processes.
+This inspiring guide doubles as a thoughtful examination of the writing life, not just the writing but also the reading habits and aspiring novelists’ thought processes.